samanthasengsouvanh/The-Possible-Game-Fe/README.md

 ## Deployed Link

 https://aestheticgames-lively-wood.netlify.com/

+The backend is deployed on heroku for the user authentication and highscores data.

 ## Research
 This game is based off of the impossible game.
 The impossible game is already popular with over 500k downloads and an average review score of 3.9/5 stars on the Google play store and is available on mobile, console, and pc.
 The impossible Game is currently number 5 in the ios store music app charts, number 2 featured app in the USA and Canada, and over 42k fans on Facebook.
 In conclusion The Impossible Game sells for $.99 on multiple platforms, with a solid fan base that proves there is demand and a viable business for The Possible Game.